Valer100/Sun-Valley-ttk-theme/README.md

 </div>

 > [!WARNING]
-> This branch is just an experiment!
+> This fork is just an experiment!
 It isn't intended for production use.
 Your app may start a bit slower, because the spritesheets will be colorized with your accent color at runtime.
-Also, some accent colors may not colorize the controls completly.
+Also, the controls may not be colorized with your accent color completely.
 Use this version at your own risk.

 ## Installation [![PyPi downloads](https://static.pepy.tech/badge/sv-ttk)](https://pypi.org/project/sv-ttk)
 Clone this repository and copy the `sv_ttk` folder to your project.